National Association of Social Workers (NASW) Credentials

 • Benefits: Recognition for the unique skills and abilities of social workers in school settings

-• Education Requirement: MSW from a CSWE accredited school with 20 hours of clinical social work coursework and 30 contact hours of post-graduate continuing education specific to clinical social work within the last two years
+• Education Requirement: MSW from a CSWE-accredited graduate program, with a minimum of 20 hours of coursework specific to clinical social work; and 30 contact hours of post-degree continuing professional education obtained within the past two years (including at least 20 hours specific to clinical social work and 3 hours on ethics/boundary issues).

-• Additional Requirements: A current state clinical social work license, adherence to the NASW Code of Ethics and NASW Standards for Continuing Professional Education, and three reference evaluations
+• Additional Requirements: A current exam-based state clinical social work license; adherence to the NASW Code of Ethics, the NASW Standards for the Practice of Clinical Social Work, and the NASW Standards for Continuing Professional Education; and submission of three reference evaluation forms (one from the clinical supervisor and two from MSW-level social work colleagues).

 Advanced Practice Specialty Credentials – Bachelor of Social Work